jasmine/jasmine/GOALS_2.0.md

 * unify params to ctors: options vs. attrs.
 * This will be a lot of the TODOs, but clean up & simplify Env.js (is this a 2.1 task?)

+### DONE
+* Matchers improvements
+  * unit testable DONE
+  * better equality (from Underscore) DONE
+  * addCustomMatchers doesn't explode stack DONE
+  * refactor equals function so that it just loops & recurses over a list of fns (custom and built-in) - 2.1?
+(Tracker story)
+* Spies
+  * break these out into their own tests/file DONE

 ## Other Topics